 Snakes are fearsome pests that may be found in areas near open fields, though sometimes, even inside building units.
 They are cold-blood reptiles that are related to lizards and crocodiles.
-At the first sighting of a snake residing inside or nearby your property, it is best to immediately call for help.
+At the first sighting of a snake residing inside or nearby your property, it is best to immediately call for help and have a professional snake removal expert take care of the problem

 They are known to try to avoid humans at first encounter.
 It is not their first instinct to attack.
 However, if you happen to endanger its life by accidentally stepping on it or trapping it, it may be aggressive and attack afterwards.
 This is why they are considered a big threat.